A Guide to Ivy League Colleges

 Hitting the “Submit” Button

-Following these tips may help improve a student’s Ivy League application, helping to gain admission to one or more of the most prestigious universities in the world.
+Following the tips above may help improve a student’s Ivy League application, helping to gain admission to one or more of the most prestigious universities in the world.
 Of course, there are many schools that have the same academic rigor of an Ivy League, and it’s generally advisable to sprinkle in one or two “safety” schools for good measure.

 The Takeaway